-We refer to this approach as Remote Power Analysis, as the fluctuations in the power consumption of the device are modulated onto the strong carrier signal of the PCD and may thus be visible even in the far-field3.
+We refer to this approach as Remote Power Analysis, as the fluctuations in the power consumption of the device are modulated onto the strong carrier signal of the PCD and may thus be visible even in the far-field5.

-3 Measurement Equipment
+2.3 Measurement Setup

-The core of our proposed DEMA measurement setup for RFIDs, illustrated in Fig. 3, is a standard PC that controls an oscilloscope and a self-built, freely programmable reader for contactless smartcards.
-These components, a specially developed circuit for analogue preprocessing of the signal and the utilized near-field EM probes are covered in this section.
+The core of our proposed DEMA measurement equipment for RFIDs, illustrated in Fig. 3, is a standard PC that controls an oscilloscope and a self-built, freely programmable reader for contactless smartcards.
+These components, a specially developed circuit for analogue preprocessing of the signal and the utilised near-field EM probes are covered in this section.

 RFID Reader The RFID-interface is a custom embedded system both capable of acting as a reader and a transponder [15], whereas in the context of DEMA only the reader functionality is used.
 The device is controlled by a freely programmable Atmel ATMega32 microcontroller and provides an ISO 14443-compliant analogue front-end at a cost of less than $40 \in$.
+Contrary to commercial RFID readers, our self-built device allows for sending chosen challenges during the authentication.